Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights - NewsBreak

 Bears stats and trends

-- In Chicago's five games this year, it has three wins against the spread.

-- This year, the Bears have just one ATS win in three games as an underdog of 4.5 points or more.
+- This year, the Bears are winless against the spread when entering a game as an underdog of 6 points or more.

-- Chicago's games this year have hit the over on one of five set point totals (20%).
+- Chicago's games this season have hit the over one time in five opportunities (20%).

-- This season the Bears have four turnovers, four fewer than the Packers have takeaways (8).
+- The Bears have turned the ball over four times, four fewer times than the Packers have forced turnovers (8).

 Home and road insights

-- On the road, Green Bay has two wins against the spread and is 2-1 overall.
+- Green Bay has two wins against the spread, and is 2-1 overall, in away games.

-- Green Bay has hit the over once in three road games this season.
+- This season, in three road games, Green Bay has gone over the total once.

 Powered by Data Skrive.